 The Project

-Durable storage shelving for the Tipton Humane Society.
+Durable storage shelving for the Humane Society of Tipton County

 The full story of what we're building, who it helps, and the Scouting journey that led here.